factbook/factbook.json/MONGO.md

 ## Import

 Use the `mongoimport` command/tool to import the `factbook.json` documents.
-For example to import the country profile of Austria (that is, `europe/au.json`) use:
+For example, to import the country profile of Austria (that is, `europe/au.json`) use:

 ```
 $ mongoimport --db world --collection factbook --file europe/au.json